Can undocumented immigrants buy a house? This is probably one of the most common questions people in this situation ask.

 The best way undocumented immigrants can qualify for a mortgage loan is by using the ITIN mortgage.
 ITIN stands for Individual Tax Identification Number.
 It was created as an alternative to a Social Security Number so foreign investors could pay taxes on their assets in the United States.

 Aside from acquiring an ITIN, undocumented immigrants can also open bank accounts, pay income taxes, and obtain a home loan.

-Within 40 days of completing it, you must mail it directly to the IRS Austin center for ITIN operation with a completed tax return.
+Within 40 days of completing it, you must mail it to the IRS Austin Center for ITIN operation with a completed tax return.
 The applicant will then receive their ITIN number.

 Once you have an ITIN number, we suggest looking into ITIN loans.
 These loans can be found on company and bank websites across the US and can be granted by lenders willing to take extra steps to ensure that your ability to pay back the loan is legitimate.

 Because of their higher risk level, it will be rare (though possible) for companies or banks to offer you a loan with less than 20 percent down.
-At a minimum, expect 15% – if you’re lucky, you’ll find a lender willing to go as high as 30%.
+At a minimum, expect to pay 15%.

 And just like any other loan application, some additional documentation may be required, which could include:

 - Provide proof of income in the form of pay stubs from the last month.